 OUTA’s sights on sewage pollution in Cape Town

-The rumours that the maladministration and corruption fighting Organisation Undoing Tax Abuse, known as OUTA, has been engaging with local residents’ associations and community forums to take action regarding the sewage pollution in the City of Cape Town are true.
+OUTA has been engaging with residents’ associations and community forums to take action regarding the sewage pollution in the City of Cape Town.

 “The residents are concerned about the sewage pollution in the City and it appears as though their call for action to the City have fallen on deaf ears.
 Sewage is a hazardous waste and must comply to standards in order for it to be discharged safely.
 Noncomplying waste poses severe health and safety risks to humans and the environment and must be stopped,” said Julius Kleynhans, Operations Executive at OUTA.